The Role of Vitamin B6 in Compounded GLP-1 Formulations

 A patient preparing a compounded GLP-1 injection with vitamin B6

 Semaglutide and tirzepatide have become cornerstone therapies in treating obesity and metabolic syndrome.
-Not all patients respond to these medications the same way, though.
+Not all patients respond to these medications the same way, and some experience side effects that can impact long-term adherence.

 Why Add Vitamin B6 to Compounded GLP-1s?

 Nausea is one of the most common side effects associated with GLP-1 receptor agonists.
-For some, this can disrupt treatment continuity and lower adherence.
+For some patients, this can disrupt treatment continuity and lower adherence.

-Vitamin B6 has long been used as a first-line intervention for nausea, particularly in pregnancy.
-When included in compounded GLP-1 injections, B6 may reduce:
+Vitamin B6 has long been used as a supportive nutrient for nausea, particularly in pregnancy.
+When included in compounded GLP-1 injections, B6 may help reduce:

 • Nausea and vomiting